codescape/jira-scrum-poker/readme.md

 ![Active sessions Overview](/etc/screenshots/scrum-poker-active-sessions.png)

-## Supported Jira versions
+## Compatibility with Jira

-The Scrum Poker plugin requires you to run Jira 7.5 or newer on a Java runtime with Java language level 8.
+The Scrum Poker plugin is compatible with Jira 7.5 and newer versions.

-If your Jira does not meet those expectations you can grab an older version of the Scrum Poker plugin but you will miss all the new features and improvements.

-As a rule of thumb:

-* If your Jira is still running on Java 7 you can use Scrum Poker up to version 1.3.16.
-* If your Jira version is older than Jira 6.4 you should consider updating your Jira instance ;)
-* In all other cases you should use the latest and greatest version of Scrum Poker!
+* Scrum Poker 2.4.0 is tested and compatible with Jira 7.5.0 - 7.9.0

 ## Supported Languages